 Stereotypes, in general, usually are never good.
 Even if a stereotype is a “positive” one, it can wind up being negative in one way or another, and trucker stereotypes are no exception.
 Negative stereotypes and misconceptions are hurtful to the entire integrity of the trucking profession.
-What most folks don’t realize is that we are seriously what holds our country together.
+What most folks don’t realize is that truck drivers hold our country together.
 If it wasn’t for truckers, within days our entire infrastructure of society would crumble.
-We supply 10 billion tons of every single item you can fathom all across the country in a $671 billion worth of goods every year.
-Literally, we are what drives the U.S. economy!
-And in a time where we are suffering from severe driver shortages, we need to stop letting people feed into these trucker stereotypes!
+Literally, truckers are what drive the U.S. economy!
+In a time where we are suffering from severe driver shortages, we need to stop letting people feed into these trucker stereotypes!
 Below we’ll take a look and debunk the most common truck driver stereotypes.

-- Weight– Although, it is true that a majority of truckers are overweight due to the nature of the job, we aren’t the fat and lazy slobs that movies depict us as.
-In fact, many truckers are utilizing the truck-stop gym sites, learning to eat well, avoiding the junky food at truck stops and motivating one another to lead healthy lifestyles on the road.
+Although it is true that many truckers are overweight due to the nature of the job, they aren’t the fat, lazy slobs that we see in movies.
+In fact, many truckers are utilizing truck stop gym sites, learning to eat well, avoiding junk food at truck stops, and motivating one another to lead healthy lifestyles on the road.
 It’s completely unfair to be thought of in a negative light based on weight.
 Just because some truckers are overweight doesn’t mean that we should think of the entire industry in that way.

-- “Stinkiness”- Okay, I’ve smelled some odd odors from some cabs at the truck stop.
-But, hey some of us (myself included) are very clean!
-I take pride in it.
-I keep my cab, my clothes and my body fresh.
-People prrobably assume we are dirty and don’t have access to showers.
-False.
-Most truck stop facilities are well-equipped with showers.
-And, these days a lot of companies are strict about enforcing that their employees are holding themselves to a standard in regard to cleanliness.
+You might have smelled odd odors coming from some cabs at the truck stop before, but hey, most truckers are very clean!
+Many truckers take pride in keeping their cabs, clothes, and bodies fresh.
+Some people assume that truckers are dirty because they don’t have access to showers on the road.
+False!
+Most truck stop facilities are well-equipped with showers and, these days, a lot of companies are strict about enforcing that their employees are holding themselves to a standard in regard to cleanliness.